shireen-vir/classic-algo-demos/README.md

-# classic-algo-demos
+# Classic Algorithm Demos

-A collection of basic algorithm implementations in Python and C, including fuzzy logic operations, classical cryptography (Caesar Cipher, Diffie-Hellman), and perceptron learning.
-Ideal for learning and academic demos.
+This repository contains basic implementations of classical algorithms and concepts including fuzzy logic operations, Caesar cipher variants, Diffie-Hellman key exchange, and perceptron learning in Python and C.
+Perfect for academic demos, learning, and quick experimentation.